-Photographer Alexander Newby and writer/storyteller Tyler Dunning visited American Prairie Reserve this summer and have been sharing their experiences on Instagram in a 5-post series.
+Photographer Alexander Newby and writer/storyteller Tyler Dunning visited American Prairie this summer and have been sharing their experiences on Instagram in a 5-post series.
 See their travels unfold in the photos and captions below.
 According to Alexander:

 Tyler and I tried to approach the prairie with empty eyes, so the prairie could fill them with who she is.
 The following posts are what the prairie called us to reflect upon.

 And from Tyler:

 A month ago, I traveled with my dear friend and photographer Alex Newby (@tearoadtiger) to the American Prairie Reserve (@americanprairie) in an attempt to not only further understand our motherland of Montana, but to reconnect with a landscape often overlooked and threatened by the ever-increasing demands of industry, energy, and civilization.
 The following posts will examine some of the questions we asked and the answers we found.